 1940 - 1949

-- Did you know that during World War II, the school of nursing trained the largest group of nurses in the nation for the US Cadet Nurse Corps of the US Public Health Service?
+- During World War II, the school of nursing trained the largest group of nursing students in the nation for the US Cadet Nurse Corps of the US Public Health Service.
 1215 nurses were trained.
-By 1945 the US Cadet Corps nurses were providing 85% of nursing care in US hospitals.

 - Advanced training for psychiatric nurses was conducted as requested by the American Psychiatric Association.